Dehghanni/Teofl/Speaking.md

 - **Gifted children should be treated differently**

 - Some gifted children may develop highly inflated and unrealistic expectations for themselves.
-They might desire to be the best in perpetuity.
+They might desire to be the best for good.
 And, any divergence from this path will be perceived as a failure and make them disappointed.
 Were I a father, I would never treat my children as overly special to let them enjoy their lives to the full.
 - On the other hand, gifted children have unique educational needs due to their intellectual difference and require special academic services.
 For example, children who are strong in math should have extracurricular classes.

 - **Study**